ThoughtWorksInc/Binding.scala/README.md

 As a result, the `render` function does not provide any information about the purpose of the `state` changing, although a data-binding framework should need the information.

-Unlike ReactJS, a Binding.scala `@dom` method is NOT a regular function.
+Unlike ReactJS, a Binding.scala `@html` method is NOT a regular function.
 It is a template that describes the relationship between data source and the DOM.
-When part of the data source changes, Binding.scala knows about the exact corresponding partial DOM affected by the change, thus only re-evaluating that part of the `@dom` method to reflect the change in the DOM.
+When part of the data source changes, Binding.scala knows about the exact corresponding partial DOM affected by the change, thus only re-evaluating that part of the `@html` method to reflect the change in the DOM.

 With the help of the ability of precise data-binding provided by Binding.scala, you can get rid of concepts for hinting ReactJS's guessing algorithm,